lkodinsson/MARS/Fantasy/Talents.md

 When you acquire this talent, pick Judgment or Protection.
 You may only acquire this talent once.

-Depending on your choice, you may spend mana instead of stamina when performing certain maneuvers.
+Depending on your choice, you may spend focus instead of stamina when performing certain maneuvers.
 If you picked Judgment, this applies to offensive maneuvers.
 If you picked Protection, then this applies to defensive maneuvers.

-Performing a maneuver in this way costs mana equal to that maneuver's stamina cost plus 1, and gives you a +1 bonus to all rolls made with that maneuver.
+Performing a maneuver in this way costs focus equal to that maneuver's stamina cost plus 1, and gives you a +1 bonus to all rolls made with that maneuver.
 This talent can only be used to perform learned maneuvers, and not improvised maneuvers.

 ## Divine Devotion

 **Cost:** Variable
 **Requirements:** Max Resolve 11+, Trained in Faith

 Before casting any spell using the faith skill, you may choose to request assistance from the divine in casting that spell.
 If you do, that spell has its difficulty reduced by 2.
-If that spell was provided to you as a bonus spell from your specialization, it is reduced by 4 instead and with half the mana cost (rounded up).
+If that spell was provided to you as a bonus spell from your specialization, it is reduced by 4 instead and with half the focus cost (rounded up).

 This ability can be used a number of times based on its advancement.